 Assoc.
 Prof. Bo Torstenfelt, Linköping University

-Dr Masoud Rashidi, post-doctoral researcher, Chalmers University of Technology
+Dr Masoud Rashidi, post-doctoral researcher, Chalmers University of Technology (finished 2020)

 Prof. Ru Peng, Linköping University

 Magnus Kahlin, Industrial PhD student from Saab AB/Aeronautics (defended 2021)

 Cosmina Ioana Luchian, MSc student, Chalmers University of Technology